Pequla/flight-cache/README.md

 - GET `/api/flight` - Paged response of future flights
 - GET `/api/flight/all` - Paged response of all flights
 - GET `/api/flight/{id}` - Flight for ID
+- GET `/api/flight/destination` - List of destinations of all future flights
-- GET `/api/flight/destination` - List of all destinations (suitable for in application dropdowns)
+- GET `/api/flight/destination/all` - List of all destinations
 - GET `/api/flight/destination/{dest}` - Paged response of all future flights to that destination

+> Endpoints returning list of destinations are suitable for in app dropdowns